Encyclia aenicta Dressler & G.E. Pollard 1971 Photo courtesy of Jean Claude George

 Nayarit Mx., 900m elev., West slope of Sierra near Riolleto, epiphytic on Oaks

-Found from Central Mexico south to Nicaragua as a small sized, hot to cool growing epiphyte or lithophyte that is related to E. diota and E. meliosma and occurs at elevations of 500 to 2000 meters in oak-pine and oak forests with clustered, conic-ovoid, to rounded pseudobulb carrying 1 to 3, apical, very stiff, acute to obtuse, gradually narrows below into the cuneate base leaves that blooms in the spring and summer on an apical, 10" [25 cm] to 40" [1m] long, branched, many flowered inflorescence.
+Found from central Mexico, Honduras and Nicaragua as a small sized, warm to cool growing epiphyte or lithophyte occuring at elevations of 500 to 2000 meters in oak-pine and oak forests with clustered, conic-ovoid to rounded pseudobulbs carrying 1 to 3, apical, very stiff, acute to obtuse, gradually narrowing below into the cuneate base leaves that blooms in the spring and summer on an apical, 10" [25 cm] to 40" [1m] long, branched, many flowered inflorescence.

 Encyclia aenicta Dressler & G.E.
-Pollard 1971 v. leucoglossa
+Pollard 1971 var. leucoglossa